A Neural Tangent Kernel Perspective of GANs: Proofs of Theoretical Results and Additional Results

 \subsubsection{Assumptions}

-We first assume that the NTK is positive definite over the training dataset. \begin{assumption} $k$ is positive definite over $\hgamma$. \end{assumption} This positive definite property equates for finite datasets to the invertibility of the mapping
+We first assume that the NTK is positive definite over the training dataset. \begin{assumption}[Positive definite kernel] $k$ is positive definite over $\hgamma$. \end{assumption} This positive definiteness property equates for finite datasets to the invertibility of the mapping

 that can be seen as a multiplication by the invertible Gram matrix of $k$ over $\hgamma$.
 We further discuss this hypothesis in \cref{app:characteristic_ntk}.